-This guide will go over and highlight some of the best quick charging portable battery chargers.
-With huge Quad-HD screens and powerful processors our smartphones and tablets drain their battery quicker than ever before.
+This guide will highlight some of the best quick charging portable battery chargers.
+With huge Quad-HD screens and powerful processors our smartphones and tablets run out of battery fast.
 A growing trend with users are portable chargers.
-Being able to charge your device whenever, wherever, and while on the go.
-Here we have some of the fastest chargers on the market.
+Being able to charge your device whenever, wherever, while on the go.
+Here we’ve round up some of the best portable chargers available right now.

 We’ve already detailed a lot of different portable battery chargers in the past, and more recently reviewed some with massive 20,000 mAh battery packs inside.
-As a comparison, the Galaxy S7 has a 3,000 mAh battery inside, meaning the one above can recharge it nearly six times in a row before needing a recharge.
+As a comparison, the Galaxy S7 has a 3,000 mAh battery inside.
+Meaning a 20,000 mAh charger can top it off six times.
+Nearly the entire week.

-While many of the portable battery chargers linked to above are great, you’ll want a new one mentioned below.
 The latest trend in smartphones is a feature called “Quick Charge 2.0 & 3.0” or for Samsung it’s adaptive fast charging.
 This new technology requires a special charger or wall outlet, and allows phones to recharge from 0-50% in less than 30 minutes, or more.
 It’s crazy fast.
-Below are some of the best Quick Charge capable battery packs.
+So lets take advantage of it.
+Below are the best portable battery chargers that use this faster technology.

-Portable battery packs you can charge and take with you, and have one (or even 2-3) USB ports for charging smartphones, tablets, watches, vapors and more with USB or lightning cables.
-They’re a dime a dozen over at Amazon, but many of them are of low quality, poor batteries inside that won’t give out the amount of battery they claim, and other problems.
-Not to mention most don’t feature “Quick Charging” technology like we’re seeing with most 3rd party wall or car chargers as of late.
+Portable battery packs you can charge and take with you.
+On hand to charge any device you carry.
+Most have multiple USB ports for charging smartphones, tablets, watches, vapors and more with USB or lightning cables.
+They’re a dime a dozen over at Amazon, but many of them are of low quality or won’t charge at the rate promised.
+Not to mention most don’t feature “Quick Charging” technology that is in most smartphones from 2016 and coming in 2017.

-Most smartphones released in 2015-16 support the feature.
-Allowing the Galaxy Note 5 to fully recharge from 0-100% in under 80 minutes, and to 50% in just 25 minutes, while older phones from past years took well over 2-3 hours.
-It’s a huge advancement in battery charging technology, claiming to recharge phones over 75% faster than the old days, and something we rarely see in battery packs.
+Most devices over the past two years have this.
+Allowing the Galaxy S7 Edge to fully recharge from 0-100% in under 90 minutes, and to 50% in just 25 minutes.
+Older phones from the past took well over 2-3 hours.
+It’s a huge advancement in battery charging and is getting better each year.

-So while many of the Samsung, Motorola, TYLT, or other name-brand portable battery chargers from the past are still excellent, and will allow users to recharge their devices, the ones in the slideshow below will do it even faster.
-Essentially giving users the same insanely fast charging times they get at home while on the go.
+So while many of the Samsung, Motorola, TYLT, or other name-brand portable battery chargers from the past are good, new ones are better.
+Essentially giving users the same insanely fast charging times they get at home, but while on the go.
 These are some of the best choices available right now.
-Anker recently released a slew of smaller than ever before, and lightning fast Quick Charge 3.0 portable chargers you’ll want to try.
+Anker recently released some new Powercore 2 chargers we’d highly recommend.
+Our slideshow below are the best choices for 2017.

 Aukey Quick Charge 10,000 mAh Portable Charger